team-supercharge/nest-amqp/README.md

 * **isGlobal**?: A boolean value.
 If this property is `true`, then you can skip the import with`.forFeature()` method in the feature modules, because the public services will be available in all modules which imports the root module.
 Default value is `false`.
 (You can read more about it on [Nest modules page](https://docs.nestjs.com/modules#global-modules))
+* **logger**?: A custom object or class instance which implements the `LoggerService` interface from the `@nestjs/common` package.
+  With this option, you can use your own logging method to log information in `@team-supercharge/nest-amqp` library.
+If it is not set then the library will use Nest's `Logger` service to logging.
+You can see a full example below in the readme.
+  Default value is `undefined`.
 * **throwExceptionOnConnectionError**?: A boolean value.
 If it's `true` then AMQPModule will throw forward the exception which occurs during the connection creation.
 Default value is `false`.
 * **acceptValidationNullObjectException**?: A boolean value.
 If it's `true` then AMQPModule will accept the message when a